 It is important to remember that evacuations are issued only if the safety and well-being of the MSU community is at serious risk.
 MSU asks that you work together and assist each other during evacuations, and that you follow all instructions and guidance from university officials and first responders.

-We encourage all individuals on campus to familiarize themselves with their surroundings and how they may evacuate, if requested.
-Evacuation information can be obtained from posted procedures, or by viewing information located at emergency.msstate.edu/ guidelines/building-evacuations.
+Building-specific evacuation procedures vary by building.
+We encourage all individuals on campus to familiarize themselves with evacuation procedures in the buildings they occupy.
+Specific evacuation information can be obtained from posted procedures, or by viewing the Emergency Operations Policy online at msstate.edu/dept/audit/0104.html.
 If assistance is required to learn more about building-specific evacuation procedures, please contact the MSUPD at 662-325-2121 (Starkville) or 601-484-0199 (Meridian).